discordextremelist/website/README.md

 ### Compiling

-#### First Start

-When you first start DEL you will need to run the following command: `npm run compile && npm run editor-compile`

-#### Making Changes

-Every time you make a change to any of the `.ts` files you will need to run the `npm run compile` command to ensure everything is up to date.
+When you first start DEL, and every time you make a change to any of the `.ts` files, you will need to run the `npm run compile` command.

 ### Production

-We reccomend when running DEL in production you use the `npm run pm2` command, however you can still run DEL using the standard `npm run start` command.
+We recommend when running DEL in production you use the `npm run pm2` command, however you can still run DEL using the standard `npm run start` command.

 ### Development/Testing

-We reccomend you run DEL using the `npm run start` command.
+We recommend you run DEL using the `npm run start` command.